socs-kul/socs-kul.github.io/_exercises/6-recap-1.md

 After you run the test, register t4 will contain the value 1 if the test was a succes and -1 if the test failed.

 ## Re-examination
 The re-examination will take place in the third exam period.
-It will consist of only one test, and will cover the full material of the exercise sessions (1 through 11).
+It will consist of only one test, and will cover the full material of the previous two tests (1 through 8).
 The duration is 2 hours.
 The questions will have a format and difficulty similar to those of test 1 and 2.